Mathewastuart/VBA-challenge/README.md

 stock_volume will store the total volume for each market (EX: AAB)

-yearly chang
+count is a varialbe used to help place the found values in the appropriate cells

-count is a varialbe used to help place the calculated values in the appropriate cells
+Values are saved as either Integer, double, or LongLong depending on the varaible (Ex: stock_volume is saved as LongLong due to its size)

 The entire subscript is in a For Loop that cyles through each Sheet once it has been filed out with the required data